ponta9/direktbostader/README.md

-# **Currently looking for appartment myself.
-Will release once i find something for myself :).
-Also its my first python project so be gentle**

 # Direktbostader-Chrome
 A server-app for checking Studentbostäder's website for new apartments.
 The standard link checks after accommodations on first come, first served' basis